webapis/ai-sdlc-orchestrator/README.md

 Status: **design phase**.
 See `docs/` for the vision and full developer manual before writing code.

+## Why this project

+- **One graph, every project.** A workflow is defined once and reused across every registered project — onboard the 10th project for almost nothing, instead of re-explaining your dev process to an AI each time.
+- **Nothing ships without a human looking at it.** Every run pauses at a human-approval gate before merge/deploy, with full state checkpointed.
+  AI-speed iteration on coding/review/test — but a person is always the last gate before production.
+- **A full audit trail, for free.** Every node execution, routing decision, retry, and human decision is written to `run_events`.
+If something ships broken, you have a literal timeline instead of guesswork.
+- **Failures are handled by category, not by panic.** Rate limits, invalid input, and policy violations are each handled differently — no infinite retry loops, no silent failures on things that needed a human.
+- **Change one piece without breaking the rest.** Prompts (`roles/`), workflow shape (`workflows/`), and routing logic (Python) are separate layers — edit one without risking the others.
+- **Scales down as well as up.** A single developer using Claude Code subagents is already doing this pattern at a small scale.
+This project is what it looks like when that needs to run unattended, across many projects, with accountability — adopt it incrementally.
+- **Good engineering discipline, not just AI plumbing.** Idempotency on side-effecting nodes, tenant isolation at the query layer, least- privilege tool access per role — useful practice regardless of the AI framing.

 ## Start here

 1. Read [`docs/vision.md`](docs/vision.md) — why this exists, the graph